logo and title on abstract background

 Research & Innovation

 Our programs are grounded in research.
-We partner with experts to study gaming behaviors and develop effective prevention and intervention strategies.
+We collaborate with experts to study the connection between sports and academic performance, developing strategies that improve outcomes for student-athletes.

 Community Engagement

-Through events, workshops, and outreach, we bring players, families, and professionals together to share experiences and support positive change.
+Through events, workshops, and outreach, we bring together students, families, coaches, and educators to share knowledge and promote positive academic and athletic development.

 Advocacy & Policy